Alarms & events

 1. Click Alarms in the left hand menu.

-2. Click Alarm overrides to display options.
-The following page displays.
+2. Click the Alarm overrides tab to display options.

 Changing the severity may increase or decrease the possibility of failover occurrence.